oxid-eshop-gpl/oxideshop_ce/tests/Acceptance/Admin/testData/modules/oxid/test11/REAME.md

 * The Test11AjaxController is reponsible for rendering the popup template.
 * The ajax call to admin/oxajax.php is triggered by javascript when the popup gets displayed.
 * For simplicity the result is rendered through a config value without implementing drag and drop features.
-  Due to this decision a popup should be opened twice in order to see the result from an ajax call.
+  Due to this decision the popup should be opened twice in order to see the result from an ajax call.

-* NOTE: We did not implement any container/drag and drop for the popup but chose a simpler way to verify that the ajax call was indeed processed.